 DeFilippis RA, Chang H, Dumont N, et al. CD36 repression activates a multicellular stromal program shared by high mammographic density and tumor tissues.
 Cancer Discov.
 2012;2:826-839.

 Nancy Dumont, Ph.D.

 Dumont obtained a Ph.D. in cancer biology at Vanderbilt University.
+Her dissertation in the lab of Carlos Arteaga focused on the role of autocrine TGF-beta signaling in breast cancer.
 She also holds a B.S. and M.S. in physiology from McGill University in Montreal.

 Contact Nancy Dumont via email at firstname.lastname@example.org.